moefear85/micropython_with_espnow_camera/README.md

 - gpio_install_isr_service(), called by camera.init(), sporadically displays an error about already being installed.
 This is caused by the esp32-camera driver mixed with micropython.
 It seems harmless.
 - soft reset without first calling espnow.deinit() will GuruMeditate at the next incoming packet.
 - currently, my compiled firmware sporadically GuruMeditates after a while, even if not using camera or espnow or ever having called init().
 I'm not sure if it has anything to do with wifi.
 I'm currently learning to pull and decode a crashdump from flash to determine what's going on.
 If you can help, let me know.

+# LVGL
+  To test LVGL, copy the *lvgl_test.py* file to your board after flashing the lvgl firmware.
+You should see a Hello World Button, and an FPS counter.

 # Future Plans
 - make espnow more configurable